Oxenforde/Phone-pricing-example/README.md

 # Phone-pricing-example
-Text only Phone exercise by Kyle Simpson:  https://frontendmasters.com/courses/javascript-basics/
+Text only Phone exercise by Michael Williams
+From an exercise by Kyle Simpson:  https://frontendmasters.com/courses/javascript-basics/